Asorano/assembler_text_adventure/README.md

 - Improve the file parsing by allowing characters like \"
 - Use the makefile prepare for creating the directories on the Github Runner (fails currently)
 - Define proper stack frames for the functions
+- Allocate memory on the heap for the file content and the game data instead of fixed-sized buffers
+- Print a proper error when the parsing of the file fails